top of page

 To consign, you must:

-1. Sign on to the program using the appropriate link on our website: New Consignor Registration if a first time consignor, or Consignor Homepage if a returning consignor.
+1. Sign on to the program using the appropriate link on our website: New Consignor Registration if you are a first time consignor, or Consignor Homepage if a returning consignor.
+New consignors will receive a consignor number.
+Returning consignors are able to use their consignor number from prior sales.

 You will use the online system with your personal computer or tablet to enter and price the clothes you want to sell, under your consignor account.
 You will print your own price tags using cardstock we recommend.
 You will then attach the price tags using a tagging gun and stems, or safety pins, that you purchase.
 We have information in the Detailed Consignment Instructions on our website about where to purchase all these supplies.

-We are still accepting donated clothing in advance of the sale if people do not wish to consign.
-Please contact Elaine Waterman to arrange inspection of the clothes you want to donate.
-Appointments are available on the Tuesday, Wednesday and Thursday of the week before the sale.
-Phone (802) 649-1558 to arrange a time.
+We do accept donated clothing in advance of the sale if people do not wish to consign.
+Please contact Kay McCabe to arrange inspection of the clothes you want to donate.
+Appointments are available on the Wednesday, Thursday and Friday of the week before the sale.
+Phone (802) 281-2132 or email her at kaymccabe1@gmail.com to arrange a time.
+The inspections will be done at her home at 23 Cliff Street, Norwich.

 Note: Some consignors may wish to take home their unsold clothes on the Saturday afternoon of the sale (between 2:30 and 3:30 pm), before clothes go into the Half Price and Bag Sales on Sunday.
 You will need to bring a copy of your online inventory sheet, find the unsold clothes yourself on the sales floor, and then check out with a cashier to make sure the clothes you are taking home are on your inventory list.
 Please be aware: clothing may not always be hung on the correct rack, or may still be in the dressing room area waiting to be re-hung.
 Our volunteer sales staff try their best to put back clothing in the most appropriate place, but sometimes items end up in unexpected locations.
 The NWC can not be held responsible for any consigned items that are not found, or later not sold.